19hours/sg-statutes/Acts/Road Traffic Act.md

 ### Test of satisfactory condition of vehicle

-90\.—(1) The Authority may make rules for the examination of any motor vehicle and for the issue, where the vehicle is found on such examination to comply with the prescribed requirements relating to its construction and condition, of a certificate (referred to in this Act as a test certificate) that at the date of the examination those requirements were complied with.
+90\.—(1) The Authority may make rules for the examination of any motor vehicle and for the issue, where the vehicle is found on such examination to comply with the prescribed requirements relating to its construction and condition, to the identification marks and signs carried by or fixed on it and the seals of such marks and signs, and to the markings on it, of a certificate (referred to in this Act as a test certificate) that at the date of the examination those requirements were complied with.

 [28/95]